keilnk/keilnk.github.io/privacy-policy.md

 # Privacy Policy

-This page explains how we handle your data when you visit our GitHub project page.
+This page explains how we handle your data when you visit our Website.

 ## 1. Data Collection and Use